mcdexio/example-perpetual-orderbook.py/README.md

 1. Create an account in your MetaMask
 2. Switch MetaMask to ropsten.
 Press "Deposit" button in the MetaMask to get some ETH from facuet
-3. Goto (mcdex ropsten account page)[https://ropsten.mcdex.io/account/wallet].
+3. Goto [mcdex ropsten account page](https://ropsten.mcdex.io/account/wallet).
 Press "Deposit" button in mcdex
-4. Goto (mcdex ropsten trade page)[https://ropsten.mcdex.io/trade].
+4. Goto [mcdex ropsten trade page](https://ropsten.mcdex.io/trade).
 Place a very small order, the website will prompt you to "set broker to the orderbook".
 You can close the modal window after the "set broker" progress
 5. Checkout the example code
 ```
 git clone https://github.com/mcdexio/example-perpetual-orderbook.py.git